andrewisen/AI2102-D4/README.md

 Dalenum, Lidingö Motorservice AB, 1577.12174546<br />

 # Tutorial
-Clone the GIT and edit the main.py file.
+Clone the GIT and edit the main.py file. <br />
 You need to make changes to the first two classes.

 1. Change the settings to your liking.
 2. Fill in your Caller ID and API Key

-Before you run the program, change the CSV file.
+Before you run the program, change the CSV file.<br />
 Add the IDs you like to get data from, based on this list: http://hitta.github.io/public/http-api/search/tradeids.html